6 Causes of Insomnia and 6 Natural Tips to Overcome It

 Most chronic illnesses, including many of the conditions listed above, are caused by systemic inflammation.
-Our modern day diets are full of toxic foods (including sugar, alcohol, and processed junk) and inflammatory foods (gluten and dairy in particular) that trigger or worsen the symptoms of these conditions.
-Eating an anti-inflammatory diet and taking supplements such as curcumin that fight inflammation can help you work your way down the autoimmune spectrum and reverse the painful symptoms of autoimmunity and other inflammatory conditions including asthma, rheumatoid arthritis, fibromyalgia, and GERD.
+Our modern-day diets are full of toxic foods (including sugar, alcohol, and processed junk) and inflammatory foods (gluten and dairy in particular) that trigger or worsen the symptoms of these conditions.
+Eating an anti-inflammatory diet and taking supplements such as curcumin that support a healthy inflammatory response can help you work your way down the autoimmune spectrum.
+You can reverse the painful symptoms of autoimmunity and other inflammatory conditions including asthma, rheumatoid arthritis, fibromyalgia, and GERD.

 3. Go for a walk.

-Studies have shown that moderate-intensity exercise significantly improves the sleep of those with chronic insomnia.6 Staying active during the day (not right before bed!) reduces the amount of time it takes to fall asleep and increases the duration of sleep.
-Walking in particular can help with stress relief and management, which in turn has a positive impact on autoimmunity and other chronic conditions.
+Studies have shown that moderate-intensity exercise significantly improves the sleep of those with chronic insomnia.
+Staying active during the day (not right before bed!) reduces the amount of time it takes to fall asleep and increases the duration of sleep.
+Walking, in particular, can help with stress relief and management.
 Gentle exercise is also beneficial for depression, anxiety, and joint pain, all of which interfere with quality sleep.
-Interestingly, high-intensity exercise and lifting weights has no effect on insomnia, so keep it nice and easy with a long, brisk walk!
+Interestingly, high-intensity exercise and lifting weights have no effect on insomnia, so keep it nice and easy with a long, brisk walk!

 4. Develop good sleep hygiene habits.

 Unsurprisingly, what you do during the day has a huge effect on how well you sleep.
-If your sleep schedule is all over the place (staying up until 2 a.m. binge watching your favorite show, taking naps in the afternoon) your body will be unable to regulate its internal clock to know when it’s time to be awake and when it’s time to sleep.
+If your sleep schedule is all over the place (staying up until 2 a.m. binge-watching your favorite show, taking naps in the afternoon) your body will be unable to regulate its internal clock.
 Your circadian rhythm can be thrown off by caffeine, blue light exposure from fluorescent lighting, computers, and TVs, and a lack of natural sunlight throughout the day.

-Keep a strict schedule where you go to sleep and wake up at the same time every day, and try getting outside early in the morning to stimulate melatonin production.
-Limit or eliminate caffeine, which can delay your internal clock, and skip the catnap and late-night screen time.
+Keep a strict schedule of going to sleep and waking up at the same time every day.
+Try getting outside early in the morning to stimulate melatonin production.
+Limit or eliminate caffeine, which can throw off your internal clock, and skip the catnap and late-night screen time.
 If you can’t avoid working on a device before bed, invest in a pair of amber glasses to help block out the blue light.
-I wear my amber glasses every night and have noticed a significant improvement in my sleep because of them.
+Create a supportive sleep environment with a cool, quiet room darkened with blackout curtains.

 5. Try aromatherapy.

 Putting a few drops of lavender oil on your pillow could have a profound impact on your sleep.
 Lavender has a long anecdotal tradition as a natural remedy for insomnia, and scientific research supports those claims.
-Studies have demonstrated the ability of lavender essential oil to greatly decrease symptoms of anxiety and depression.
-It also has antispasmodic, anticonvulsant, and neuroprotective qualities to help mitigate the effects of various neurological disorders.7 What’s more, lavender has been shown to be an effective treatment for pain, migraines, and menopausal symptoms such as hot flashes and depression–all of which can keep you up at night.
-Using lavender as aromatherapy reduces restlessness and disturbed sleep, and has a beneficial influence on general well-being and quality of life.
+Studies have demonstrated lavender essential oil’s ability to decrease symptoms of anxiety and depression.
+What’s more, using lavender for aromatherapy reduces restlessness and disturbed sleep, and has a beneficial influence on general well-being.